Berber, Southern Shilha in Morocco

 What Are Their Beliefs?

-Although the Shilha are nearly all Muslim, their religion is mingled with spiritism and mysticism.
-Interestingly, this blended religion has created in them a curiosity and yearning to know more about their god.
+Although the Shilha are nearly all Sunni Muslims, their religion is mingled with spiritism and mysticism.
+Most villages contain a shrine for their particular "saint."
+People often visit these domed buildings in search of healing.
+This blended religion has created in them a curiosity and yearning to know more about their god.
 They worship a god whom they believe wants to be present in their daily lives.
-Such a spiritual climate is ripe for a presentation of the Gospel!
-Unfortunately, distribution of Bibles is against the law at this time.
+Such a spiritual climate is ripe for a presentation of the gospel.
+Who will go to them?

 What Are Their Needs?